 Seattle Shakespeare Company’s 2020 Bills Bash event pivoted to a virtual format because of the pandemic, but did an excellent job of making the event accessible to guests at home.

 Fundraising gala events are a great opportunity to raise funds for your organization.
 The key to being successful with this type of event is catering it to your audience and the mission you’re raising funds for.
 You’ll also need to have a solid plan in place, the right sub-events for your gala, and the ability to accept payments of any type during the event.
-While a gala event may not be right for every nonprofit, they’ve proven to be a valuable fundraiser for the right nonprofits.
+While a gala event may not be right for every nonprofit, they’ve proven to be a valuable fundraiser for many organizations.

 Qgiv offers online fundraising tools that make hosting fundraising gala events a snap.
-Request a demo to see how Qgiv’s suite of tools can help make your next fundraiser more successful.